 Obstacle 2: Interruptions from co-workers or office mates

-Many colleagues pop their heads in to “ask a quick question” in the spirit of efficiency, but even a short disruption can totally derail a learner’s attention.
+In traditional office settings, many colleagues pop their heads in to “ask a quick question” in the spirit of efficiency, but even a short disruption can totally derail a learner’s attention.
 We've seen this issue compounded by the increase in remote work - and now dogs, children, and domestic partners count as office mates.
 Like managerial interruptions, solving the issue of a pestering coworker comes down to communication.
-Send an email and/or verbally share your training schedule with your co-workers to request privacy.
+Send an instant message, email and/or verbally share your training schedule with your co-workers to request privacy.
 If you can, close the door to your learning environment and hang a sign on the door.
 If you can’t close off your space, headphones also serve as a visual reminder to those who come to chat that you are currently unavailable.

 Obstacle 3: An overflowing inbox